jerryhgladinet/docs/admin/source/chapter05.rst

 When the Active Directory is in the Local Area Network (LAN), LDAP can be used to connect to the Active Directory.
 There are several cases here,

-  * Sometimes you want the user account be automatically provisioned so it is easy for the administrator.
+  * Sometimes you want the user account to be automatically provisioned so it is easy for the administrator.
-  * Sometimes you want the user account be limited to a specific AD group, but still automatically provision the user's account when the users are in the AD group.
+  * Sometimes you want the user account to be limited to a specific AD group, but still automatically provision the user's account when the users are in the AD group.
-  * Sometimes you want the user account be limited to a specific Organization Unit.
+  * Sometimes you want the user account to be limited to a specific Organization Unit.

 AD account auto provision